 We want you to tell your stories, the stories of your friends and colleagues, and to share perspectives on anything that can help us and our organizations become more resilient and/or become better stewards of the environment.

-To celebrate Black History Month, ELGL is launching a writing series focused on Black joy and experiences in public service.
+To celebrate Black History Month, ELGL is re-launching a writing series focused on Black joy and experiences in public service.
 Our goal is to highlight and amplify Black voices in local government, although posts from allies are welcome as well.
+You are welcome to submit your article in February or anytime during the year.
+Black History is American History.

 We’ll showcase and share your ideas so others can hear your stories and learn from your experiences.
 As always, anonymous submissions are welcomed if that’s a better way for you to express your ideas.